sradics/digital-garden/_notes/Continuous Interviewing extract from CDH insights.md

 -   Here’s the typeform: [https://livetranscribe.typeform.com/to/NtpMxbYF](https://livetranscribe.typeform.com/to/NtpMxbYF)
 -   It feeds data right into a calendly using this format: [https://calendly.com/name/20min?name=@name?&email=@email?&a1=@phonenumber?&a2=@id](https://calendly.com/name/20min?name=@name?&email=@email?&a1=@phonenumber?&a2=@id)

+One of the biggest takeaways is always get the phone number and text them.
+Most people forget but are still free for the time you’d interview them, or will reschedule.

+Use the power of user experience maps.
+As I interview more I find making a more and more detailed user experience map let’s me better dive into the details during the interview.

+Embed in the app and lead them to directly book a slot in your calendar.
+Connect with e.g. Customer Support [^2]:
++ If a customer calls to cancel their subscription, schedule an interview.
++ If a customer has a question about feature x, schedule an interview.
++ If a customer requests a customization, schedule an interview.

 ## Tuning the Show Up rate and reduce No Shows
 $40 for 40 minutes